oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

     *   **user** \- the owner of the table.
 In most cases it will be **admin**.
     *   **password** \- the password you setup when you download the Wallet.

-## phaseInfo
+## phaseInfo (optional)

-The flag indicating whether it is a training or inferencing phase, plus other required input parameters.
-Here we will include an object storage connector, the workflow will use it to store or read metadata, which is useful for data dependent steps (for example, one-hot encoding).
+This will define the location where we store the metadata we gained from training phase for data dependent processes, like **one_hot_encoding**.

 *   **connector** - the connector to object storage.
 It will be composed of
     *   **namespace** - the namespace of the target object storage bucket.
 Required if it is for object storage.